 - Relevant internal links [=links to different pages or posts within the same blog]

 - Google PR [Google’s PageRank is a very important number for SEO.
 A higher PR helps websites/ blogs get prime position on Google.
 It is especially so when somebody searches for a highly competitive keyword.
 In fact, PR captures many of the factors of good blog popularity listed above.
-Exactly how, Google doesn’t tell.]
+Exactly how, Google doesn’t tell.
+Update: Google now rarely updates its PR; however, it remains an important measure of a blog / website's overall importance on the web.]

 What do Google and its fellow search engines hate?